Experts monitor River Dee dolphin

 Stephen Marsh, operations manager at the charity British Divers Marine Life Rescue, said they are keeping a close eye on the dolphin in case it gets stranded on a sandbank.

-Mr Marsh said the creature started heading back out to sea yesterday but today it had returned to Chester.
+Mr Marsh said the creature started heading back out to sea on Tuesday but that it had now returned to Chester.

-A member of Environment Agency staff doing maintenance work on the River Dee spotted the dolphin around Sealand Road in Chester yesterday and took a photograph as it jumped out of the water.
+A member of Environment Agency staff doing maintenance work on the River Dee spotted the dolphin around Sealand Road in Chester on Tuesday and took a photograph as it jumped out of the water.